fcbr/graph-algorithms/README.md

 # Installation

-This package uses ASD definition files.
+This package uses [ASDF](https://common-lisp.net/project/asdf/).
 The easiest way to use this is via [Quicklisp](https://www.quicklisp.org/).

 To use, clone this repository and link it from your local `~/quicklisp/local-projects/`, for example: